Touring Queensland Fund FAQs

 Single tours

-• A punk band from Brisbane tours to pubs and small venues in five regional centres along the east coast of Queensland over a month.
+- A band from Brisbane tours to pubs and small venues in five regional centres along the east coast of Queensland over a month.

-• A tour of an exhibition of photography by a single artist to 10 regional galleries over a two-year period.
+- A tour of a photography exhibition by a single artist to 10 regional galleries over a two-year period.

-• A Rockhampton-based theatre company takes their production to Brisbane, Gold Coast and Logan (the tour) and after its opening run, in Rockhampton (which is not eligible for TQF funding)
+- A Rockhampton-based theatre company tours its production to Brisbane, Gold Coast and Logan (eligible for funding) and to Rockhampton (not eligible for funding as it is the home location).

 Touring programs

-• A Brisbane dance company tours their full year program of three shows to the same four regional venues following their Brisbane seasons in a 12-month period.
+- In a 12-month period a Brisbane dance company tours its full year program of three shows to the same four regional venues following its Brisbane seasons.

-• A music producer tours six different bands to mostly the same venues across an eight-month period.
+- A music promoter tours six different bands to mostly the same venues across an eight-month period.

 Slow Touring